jdcasey/EMB/README.markdown

-# Xaven - eXtensible Maven #
+# EMB - eXtensible Maven #

-Xaven is a build tool that wraps and extends Apache Maven.
+EMB is a build tool that wraps and extends Apache Maven.